EDP Renewables grants “University Challenge” renewable energy awards to Spanish university students

-Madrid, 7 October 2011: EDP Renewables (Euronext: EDPR), a global leader in the renewable energy sector and the world’s third-largest wind energy producer, has announced the winner of the EDP University Challenge 2011 for students of Spanish universities.
-The award ceremony was presided by EDP Renewables CEO Ana Maria Fernandes and attendees included José Donoso and José María González Vélez, Presidents of the Spanish wind power associations AEE and APPA, respectively.
+Madrid, 22 October, 2012: EDP Renewables (Euronext: EDPR), a global leader in the renewable energy sector and the world’s third-largest wind energy producer, has announced the winner of the EDP University Challenge 2012 for students of Spanish universities.
+The awards ceremony was hosted by Rocío Sicre, Managing Director of EDP Renewablesin Spain.

-The five finalist groups presented their projects to the audience and the judging panel, which was comprised of: Julia Elizalde, Head of Communications and External Relations, Assistant Manager of CENER; Sergio de Otto, Director of External Relations at AEE; Telmo Vieira, Partner at Premivalor Consulting; Joaquín García Boto, Head of Project Development at EDP Renewables España and Estrella Martín, HR Director at EDP Renewables.
+The five shortlisted groups presented their projects to the audience and the judging panel, which was comprised of Ignacio Matos, Technical Manager of New Energies at Repsol, Telmo Vieira, a Partner at Premivalor Consulting, Joaquín García Boto, Head of Project Development at EDP Renewables España and Carlos Martín, Technical Director at EDP Renewables.

-The winning team was awarded a study grant worth 10,000 Euros.
-The winning students will also be given the chance to carry out a three-month work placement at EDP Renewables, which is present in eleven countries.
-The professor who supervised the winning entry was also awarded a research grant worth 3,500 Euros.
+The winning team was awarded a study grant worth 6,000 Euros and the professor who supervised the entry received a research grant worth 3,000 Euros.